 You still need to enroll in the class!
-Go to Course Search & Enroll or Student Center to enroll.
+Go to Course Search & Enroll to enroll.
 Get in touch with the person (instructor or someone in the department) who gave you permission if you still have problems enrolling in the class.

 Find department contact info in Course Search & Enroll